Find schools that offer these popular programs

 5. Take Responsibility

 Adult students who understand they control their success may be better positioned to achieve their goals.
 Remember that your instructors or teachers can't help you anymore than you're willing to help yourself complete your high school credential.
 Remind yourself of why you're seeking your high school diploma.
-Practice self-discipline no matter if you're learning in the classroom or learning online.
+Practice self-discipline whether you're learning in the classroom or online.

 7. Don't Give Up